ryarasi/vidhya-io-api/README.md

 14. Create an administrative account for the database with `python manage.py createsuperuser`
     1. Choose your username and password.
 15. Test setup with `docker-compose up` and visit `localhost:8000` to check if setup has worked.
+16. In order to run `makemigrations` and `migrate` commands on the project, we must now do it inside the docker container by adding `docker-compose run web` before whichever command you wish to execute on the project.
+Eg `docker-compose run web python manage.py migrate`

 ## Troubleshooting:-